 Unusually fine August weather, low 80s, sunny with a gentle breeze, drew entrants and visitors to the 44th Swigart Museum Meet.
-The Meet is jointly sponsored by The William E. Swigart, Jr. Antique Automobile Museum and the Allegheny Mountain Region AACA.
+The Meet is jointly sponsored by The William E. Swigart, Jr. Automobile Museum and the Allegheny Mountain Region AACA.
 The meet was held at The Swigart Museum located on Route 22, on August 9th through the 11th.

 "The beautiful weather was conducive for visiting and viewing," said Marge Cutright, the Museum's executive director.
 "Many passersby saw the cars and stopped for a closer look.
 Everyone was so enthusiastic.
 This year's Meet was just marvelous, from start to finish!"